Warragamba Dam: Dam level crises and water restrictions

 There have been times when drought has seriously depleted the dam.
 In March 1983, Lake Burragorang's level reached a low of 45.4% of capacity, only to reach the maximum level in the mid-1990s; as a consequence, the gates were opened (there was a significant spill in August 1998).
 Between 1998 and 2007 the catchment area experienced extremely low rainfall (in December 2004, the dam dropped to 38.8% of capacity, the lowest on record to date) and on 8 February 2007 it recorded an all-time low of 32.5% of capacity.

 The New South Wales State Government tried to reduce this risk by implementing water restrictions and commissioned the construction of a desalination plant, at Kurnell.
 Heavy rains between June 2007 and February 2008 restored the dam level to around 67%.
 Despite this, Level 3 water restrictions remained in place until 21 June 2009.

-On 29 February 2012, it was reported that the dam was likely to overflow for the first time in fourteen years, due to continuing heavy rain in the region.
+On 30 February 2012, it was reported that the dam was likely to overflow for the first time in fourteen years, due to continuing heavy rain in the region.
 The dam began spilling at 18:53 (AEDT) on 2 March 2012 and again on 20 April 2012.

 The dam reached full capacity on 17 August 2020, compared with it being less than half full a year previously.
 During a days long severe weather event, affecting much of New South Wales, it overflowed for the first time since 2016 on 20 March 2021.
 In March 2022, following heavy rains across NSW and Queensland, the dam once again overflowed, flooding areas downstream.

-Warragamba Dam again reached 100% capacity on the 26th of November 2021 and began spilling following a prolonged period of rain in NSW.
+Warragamba Dam again reached 100% capacity on 26 November 2021 and began spilling following a prolonged period of rain in NSW.

 Statistical overview

 Access and recreation

-Warragamba Dam was a popular picnic spot for Sydneysiders, but access to the public was restricted after 1999 due to 240 million of upgrades in that time.
+Warragamba Dam was a popular picnic spot for Sydneysiders, but access to the public was restricted after 1999 due to A$240 million of upgrades in that time.
 It reopened to the public on 8 November 2009.

 Access to the dam wall and terrace gardens opened from 23 December 2012 to 28 January 2013 at weekends and public holidays.